 Once you’ve got your existing stash tamed, don’t let yourself relapse!
 Set a reminder in your planning tool of choice (Trello, Asana, your phone, Google calendar, whatever works!) once a month to file your financial paperwork.
 Make it a habit to immediately file away or label digital receipts and emails as soon as you get them in your inbox.
 If you’re a bit behind on your bookkeeping and ready to get up to speed, this pre-work organization will help make the rest of the work you need to do a little less stressful.
 You will have your folder system handy to turn over to your accountant or tax preparer if need be.

-Need more help getting organized when it comes to your money?
-Join me on November 3rd and I’ll walk you through what you can add to your tool belt to make the financial side of being a creative founder easier.
-We’re not just going to cover the cut and dry aspects of what a tax deduction is or how to open a bank account – I’m going to show you exactly how you can stop the endless cycle of procrastination and take control of your money.
-I’m sharing my top processes, checklists, and tools that will help you get your money organized...finally!
-I hope to see you there!
+We don’t only cover the cut and dry aspects of what a tax deduction is or how to open a bank account – I show you exactly how you can stop the endless cycle of procrastination and take control of your money.
+In this class, I share my top processes, checklists, and tools that will help you get your money organized...finally!
+Learn all about this class, here!